DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-01-defining-teacher-success-mvp.md

   - training outcomes
 ---

-The Get feady to teach squad led user research and analysis in 2024 to understand why around 10% of trainee teachers withdraw from training before achieving Qualified teacher status (QTS).
+The Get ready to teach squad led user research and analysis in 2024 to understand why around 10% of trainee teachers withdraw from training before achieving Qualified teacher status (QTS).
 This led to the creation of a dedicated Teacher Success team, tasked with building a support hub for trainee teachers.

 The work of this team has been guided by the service vision: